digitaltrails/vdu_controls/README.md

 > and possible abandonment.
 >
 > The various build systems and packaging are yet to be updated.
+> See utils/make-zipapp-pyz for a script that builds an executable zip

 > [!WARNING]
 > **KDE 6** introduced energy saving brighness dimming after 5 minutes of idle